Sydney hairdresser jailed for 3 years for $1m drug conspiracy with Comanchero associates

 "You said you had no knowledge of drugs at all.
 That is contrary to the summary of facts and I do not accept it."

-Sha was trained as a hairdresser and the court heard he had met one of his now alleged co-offenders in 2013 when they were a customer.
+Sha was trained as a hairdresser and the court heard he had met one of his now alleged co-offenders in 2013 when they were one of his clients.

-Judge Ryan said Sha had explained that he had borrowed about $20,000 from his alleged co-offender and was "required to return some faith".
+Judge Ryan said Sha had explained that he had borrowed about $20,000 from the alleged co-offender and was "required to return some faith".

+"Once he's eligible for parole and granted it he will of course be deported, and that will be a matter of the Parole Board," the judge said of Sha, an Australian citizen.

 The identities of Sha's alleged co-conspirators can not be reported for legal reasons.